Last update: February 01, 2024

-Any communication – whether written or oral - that is not documented in the GTOS or the SERVICE ORDER FORM(S) shall not be considered valid, with the exception of a contract termination, which is governed by Section 3.
+Any communication – whether written or oral - that is not documented in the GTOS, the OBSERVATIONS section of MARFEEL’s contracting platform, or the SERVICE ORDER FORM(S) shall not be considered valid, with the exception of a contract termination, which is governed by Section 3.

 10.4.
-These GTOS shall be interpreted, governed, and construed in accordance with Spanish laws, excluding any other national, regional, or local law.
+These GTOS and any other related contract signed by the PARTIES shall be interpreted, governed, and construed in accordance with Spanish laws, excluding any other national, regional, or local law.
 Waiving any other jurisdiction, the PARTIES agree to submit any disputes or discrepancies arising from these conditions to the exclusive jurisdiction of the Courts in the city of Barcelona.

 10.5.
 If any provision of the GTOS is deemed invalid, unlawful or unenforceable by a competent Court or future legislative action, such a finding shall not limit or preclude the validity or enforceability of the remaining provisions in this document.
 Any invalidated provision will be replaced with one of a similar effect that reflects the original intent.

-MARFEEL as Processor undertakes to process personal data on behalf of the CLIENT, who acts as the Controller, in accordance with the conditions stipulated in this Data Processing Agreement.
+MARFEEL as Processor undertakes to process personal data on behalf of the CLIENT, who acts as the Controller, in accordance with the conditions stipulated in this DPA.
 The processing will be executed exclusively within the framework of the GTOS and for all purposes mutually agreed upon subsequently.